EQEmu/eqemu-docs-v2/docs/server/bots/bot-cheat-sheet.md

 Spell setting is a mode to let you granularly control spells, first, you need to opt in to spell settings by typing `^enforcespellsettings`

 Now that you've opted in, you can use `^spellsettings` to see the list of spells you can enable/disable, or remove.
-By default, newly added spells are enabled and you don't need to do anything, pressing the `Enabled` links will flip them to disabled, and `Remove` will remove them from the list so they're back in the `^spells` section.
+By default, spells you pressed Add on from ^spells goes to this list enabled, so you don't need to do anything, But, pressing the `Enabled` links will flip them to disabled, and `Remove` will remove them from the list so they're back in the `^spells` section.

+There are many more advanced ways to use bots, including healrotations, stances, disciplines, but for a quick start this should get you started.